Throughout most every season of my life, people have told me I’m “kind of a private person.”

-I am a reflective person, and someone who chooses words and her inner circle carefully.
-And I have always enjoyed candidly sharing my real stories and my real self.
+I am a reflective person, and someone who chooses words carefully.
+And I’ve always enjoyed candidly sharing my real stories and my real self.

 The calm and the storm

 I was raised in a loving home and in the church with a beautiful understanding of a faithful walk with Jesus.
 As a young adult I quickly realized that faith is easy when the waters are still.
 It’s when the storm winds start blowing that your understanding of true faith changes.
 After marrying Jack at twenty-one years old, both teachers, our first adventure as parents began with a miracle baby who was born fourteen weeks early and lived for just seventeen days.
-Losing LJ – and the slow tear it began in my life – changed my mind and heart forever towards God.
-In grief you either turn away from your faith in anger, or hold on for dear life.
+Losing LJ – and the slow landslide it began in my life – changed my mind and heart forever towards God.
+I found that in grief most people either turn away from their faith in anger, or hold on for dear life.
 I clung to the only One I knew would never fail me.
 But Jack turned away.

 Our growing family

-Through LJ’s story, our daughter Grace came to us through adoption just two short months later, and our son Jackson was born just over a year after that.
-In the midst of all of that, we navigated two career changes, started two new businesses, raised two children under two, and undertook two moves – and our marriage was suffering.
-By that point we had run ourselves into the ground with lack of communication, lots of unkind behavior, absolutely no true emotional or spiritual support of one another, and schedules jam-packed with no time for rest.
+Through LJ’s story, our daughter Grace came to us through adoption just two short months later.
+She’s light, and life, and teaches me every day.
+Our son Jackson was born just over a year after that, a living, breathing reminder that God’s plan for us is greater than we could ever imagine.
+Along the way, we navigated two career changes, started two new businesses, raised two children under two, and undertook two moves – and our marriage was suffering.
+We ran ourselves into the ground with poor communication, lots of unkind behavior, absolutely no true emotional or spiritual support of one another, and schedules jam-packed with no time for rest.

 The tipping point